OMR125/Image-Processing-Project/README.md

 Crop: This filter just works by starting on the x,y positions that the user inputs and then travels l,w distance and saves them on a white background.

-Skew Up: First of all we need to shrink the image and make the image's length X and the rest of it white.
+Skew Right: First of all we need to shrink the image and make the image's length X and the rest of it white.
 The length X is calculated by basic trigonometry using the degree given by the user, after shrinking the pixels will be shifted by 256-X and multiplied by a constant named Y. Y is the percentage that is needed to make the skewed image fit the picture from the range between the pixels (255,0) and (0,255).

-Skew Right: It's similar to Skewing up but we replace every operation done to columns with rows.
+Skew Up: It's similar to Skewing Right but we replace every operation done to columns with rows.

 The assignment-1-color.cpp file is the same program but works with 256X256 RGB bitmap images.